 SOC 2 Report

-A SOC 2 isn’t required by law and as such there are no mandated requirements to obtain a SOC 2 within a predefined period.
-Also, SOC 2 reports do not expire, however reports that are older than a year are often considered “stale”, providing little to no value to user entities and their auditors.
-Generally, service organizations will obtain a SOC 2 Type 2 report annually since similarly to a SOC 1 Type 2 report, this reporting cadence provides assurance over the operating effectiveness of controls over a longer period of time and maximizes the usefulness of the report to not only the service organization but also the user entities and their auditors.
+A SOC 2 isn’t required by law and, as such, there are no mandated requirements to obtain a SOC 2 within a predefined period.
+Also, SOC 2 reports do not expire; however, reports older than a year are often considered “stale,” providing little to no value to user entities and their auditors.
+Generally, service organizations will obtain a SOC 2 Type 2 report annually.
+Similar to a SOC 1 Type 2 report, this reporting cadence provides assurance over the operating effectiveness of controls over a longer period of time and maximizes the usefulness of the report to both the service organization and user entities and their auditors.

 Continuous SOC Report Coverage

-While service organizations typically obtain a SOC 1 or SOC 2 report on an annual cadence, a service organization may elect to obtain a SOC 1 Type 2 or SOC 2 Type 2 report more frequently (e.g., every six (6) months) depending on their own needs, their client’s preferences, any ongoing concerns or when significant changes are made that impacts their control environment.
-A service organization may even elect to obtain a report covering a shorter period (three (3) months) based on specific needs however periods that are too short provides less assurance over the operating effectiveness of controls at the service organization.
-Regardless of the specific needs or reporting cadence the aim is to provide SOC reports with sufficient frequency and covering sufficient periods to provide continuous coverage and assurance to meet the needs of internal and external stakeholders.
+While service organizations typically obtain SOC 1 or SOC 2 reports annually, they may elect to obtain SOC 1 Type 2 or SOC 2 Type 2 reports more frequently (e.g., every six months) based on their needs, client preferences, ongoing concerns, or significant changes impacting their control environment.
+A service organization may even elect to obtain a report covering a shorter period (three months) based on specific needs; however, periods that are too short provide less assurance over the operating effectiveness of controls at the service organization.
+Regardless of the specific needs or reporting cadence, the aim is to provide SOC reports with sufficient frequency and covering sufficient periods to provide continuous coverage and assurance to meet the needs of internal and external stakeholders.

 Circumstances Requiring More Frequent SOC Reporting

-There are situations where a more frequent SOC reporting schedule may be necessary.
+There are situations that necessitate more frequent SOC reporting.
 These could include:

-• Contractual Obligations: Some client contracts may require service organizations to provide updated SOC reports at a predetermined interval, which could be more frequent than the standard annual recommendation.
+- Contractual Obligations: Some client contracts may require updated SOC reports at predetermined intervals, more frequent than the annual recommendation.

 Factors to Consider When Determining SOC Report Frequency

-• Industry Standards: Understand the industry-specific regulations and standards that apply to your organization, as they may influence the frequency of SOC reporting.
+- Industry Standards: Understand the industry-specific regulations and standards that apply to your organization.
+They may influence the SOC reporting frequency.

-• Risk Management: Evaluate your organization’s risk tolerance and the potential impact of security breaches or non-compliance.
-This assessment can help guide the decision-making process when determining how often to obtain a SOC report.
+- Risk Management: Evaluate risk tolerance and the potential impact of security breaches or non-compliance.
+This can help guide the decision-making process when determining how often to obtain a SOC report.

-• Internal Control Environment: Regularly review and assess the effectiveness of your organization’s internal controls.
-This can help identify any areas that need improvement and determine if more frequent SOC reporting is necessary.
+- Internal Control Environment: Regularly assess internal control effectiveness to identify areas needing improvement and determine if more frequent SOC reporting is necessary.

-The frequency of obtaining a SOC report is ultimately dependent on the specific needs and circumstances of your organization.
-Generally, an annual SOC report is sufficient to demonstrate your commitment to maintaining robust security and compliance measures.
-However, industry-specific regulations, client expectations, and significant changes within the organization can necessitate more frequent SOC reporting.
-By carefully considering these factors, organizations can ensure they are providing the necessary assurance to clients and stakeholders while effectively managing risk and maintaining compliance.
+Ultimately, the frequency of obtaining a SOC report depends on an organization’s specific needs and circumstances.
+Generally, an annual SOC report demonstrates a commitment to robust security and compliance measures.
+However, industry-specific regulations, client expectations, and significant organizational changes may necessitate more frequent SOC reporting.
+By carefully considering these factors, organizations can ensure they provide the necessary assurance to clients and stakeholders while effectively managing risk and maintaining compliance.

 Please reach out if you would like to learn more about how Audit Peak can assist you with your SOC 1 or SOC 2 compliance or for a free consultation.
 WE WILL TAKE YOU TO THE PEAK.